eliot-org/eliot-experiment-builder/README.md

   - After importing scripts, go to the hardware page and connect to your devices (using port names, IP addresses, or whatever else is specified)
   - Commands that can be used in survey files are listed on the hardware page (described by the value of the "name" property)

+### How to export data
+  - Go to the Measurements page in the Main Window of the application
+  - If you have finished at least on experiment already, then their results will be visible here
+  - Press one of the Download Buttons to export the data either in their native JSON format or converted to CSV with additional data in an additional JSON file

+### Assets / Stimuli
+You can use images, videos and sounds in your experiments, for example as stimuli.
+To be able to use them you need to follow these steps:
+  - Put all of your assets in a single folder
+  - On the Settings page, select a location for the assets folder

+Now, if you want to use these in an experiment, then you need to add their filename as the value of a property to either a subject or an object.
+This can then be used in an experiment by adding ``{{obj.propertyName}}`` or ``{{subj.propertyName}}`` at the desired points in the survey.
+Our example json shows how this works.

 Support
 ---
 You can ask questions, receive support, and report bugs under the [Issues](https://github.com/eliot-org/eliot/issues) section in the git repository.